Article contents

 The monthly repayments themselves can change depending on how long the mortgage will be for, so there is some flexibility in your 50s, for instance, you might be able to opt for a 20 year mortgage and get lower monthly repayments.

-To find out how much your monthly payments are likely to be, and how much you can borrow, it’s best to use a mortgage broker, such as Tembo¹, who’ve got friendly experts to run through your options, or for a rough guide, use a mortgage calculator.
+To find out how much your monthly payments are likely to be, and how much you can borrow, it’s best to use a mortgage broker, such as Tembo¹, who’ve got friendly experts to run through your options, or for a rough guide, use our Nuts About Money mortgage repayment calculator.

 If you’re just newly self-employed, you might struggle, so it can be best to wait a bit longer, but you never know – speak to a mortgage broker to see what they can do.